qdrant/landing_page/qdrant-landing/content/documentation/integrations/mighty.md

 }
 ```

-## Setting It Up
+## Build and deploy

-We can build the whole project with
+You can build the whole project with
 [`cargo-lambda`](https://www.cargo-lambda.info/), as in:

 ```sh